 I still remember the first time I played a pinch harmonic.

 I was 15 years old, rocking out in my basement.
 I hit the face-melter note at the end of a sloppy pentatonic lick (hey, we all start somewhere) and a pinch harmonic rang out, startling me.
-It was an accident, of course, and I spent the next hour trying to replicate that noise.
+It was an accident, of course, and I spent the next hour trying to figure out how to play a pinch harmonic.
 After trying and failing countless times, I wondered if there had simply been some kind of glitch or electronic anomaly with my amp that had somehow produced a squealing noise where my normal note should have been.

 Just when I was about to give up, I found the sound again, and this time, I understood how it was done.
 Many pinch harmonics were played that day, much to my parents’ chagrin.